jjss886/stock-portfolio-ttp/readme.md

 # Stock Portfolio Application

 Come become a billionaire with the assistance of this Stock Portfolio Application!
-In this stock application, users have two options on how their portfolio is updated.
-The first one (Last Closing) is based on the last closing price and is updated once a day, while the second one (Last Price) is based on the latest price of the stock and is updated every 5 seconds.
+In this stock application, users have two options on how their portfolio is updated, based on their usage.
+They can choose between "Regular", where price is updated once per session, and "Premium", where price is updated every 5 seconds.
+Both options leverage the latest price that is provided from IEX Cloud.

 **Tech Stack**: React, Redux, Node.js, Express, PostgreSQL